-All respondents reported the existence of procedures to inform students, faculty/staff and visitors about policies prohibiting tobacco use.
+All respondents reported the existence of procedures to inform students about tobacco prevention policies while 93% reported such procedures for faculty/staff and 77% for visitors.

 QUESTION 23: Does your school have procedures to inform parents about the policy that prohibits tobacco use by students?